QinbinLi/qinbinli.github.io/_pages/about.md

 **I'm looking for prospective PhD students starting in Sep 2027 who are interested in doing impactful research to join my group.
 If you're interested, please email me your CV.**

 # Recent News
+* Aug 2026: One paper accepted to EMNPL 2026 Main.
 * Jul 2026: One paper accepted to SC 2026.
 * May 2026: One paper accepted to SIGKDD 2026.
 * May 2026: One paper accepted to ICML 2026.